digitalpalidictionary/digitalpalidictionary.github.io/src/dpdict_api_dt.md

 ## Setup API in DictTango

 Here's how to setup DPD as a live searchable website in DictTango.

-This has the advantage of always being up-to-date with the latest DPD database, and the disadvantage of being slightly slower.
+This has the advantage of being quite quick and easy to set up and always being up-to-date with the latest DPD database, and the disadvantage of being a second slower.

 From the start page, select **Dictionary List**.